opiedopy/hello-world/README.md

 # hello-world
 My try again at learning github
-I am living the retirefd life and trying to learn Linux and also trying to learn Github.
+I am living the retired life and trying to learn Linux and also trying to learn Github.
 Opieaa